Plot twist! Your about page isn’t actually about you

 For good reason, your About page is often one of the most visited pages on your website.
-People want to know who they’re working with, especially when it comes to creative businesses where the relationship is just as important as the result.
+People want to know who they’re working with, especially for creative businesses where the relationship is just as important as the result.

-Whether you’re a photographer, designer, or even a builder working on luxury projects, your About page is your chance to build trust, connect emotionally, and show why you’re the right choice.
+Whether you’re a photographer, designer, or builder working on luxury projects, your About page is your chance to build trust, connect emotionally, and show why you’re the right choice.

-But too many About pages fall flat.
+But too many miss the mark.
 They read like résumés or personal diaries that don’t explain why you matter to your ideal clients.
+Passion alone isn’t enough — clients want proof that your experience, approach, and values align with what they need.

-In this post, you’ll learn why your About page is a make-or-break opportunity, common mistakes to avoid, how to balance your story with client needs, and why web design strategy is the secret sauce to making it all work.
+In this post, you’ll learn why your About page is a make-or-break opportunity, common mistakes that make it fall flat, how to tell your story in a way clients actually care about, and how thoughtful design ties it all together.

 Before anyone books a session, hires you, or commits to a project, they want to feel confident you get them.